Masks are not required, but recommended if you have not been vaccinated, care for an immunosuppressed individual, or elderly, chronically ill person.

 3 Why do you sit in a square?

 Lots of factors.
 Early churches and meeting halls used a square formate for attendees.
 Men and women were normally separated but in Sacred harp the place to sit is determined by part.
+The parts can hear each other better if in a square format.

 4 Do I have to sing to come?
 Can I just come to listen?